TobyLobster/ImportLDraw/README.md

 ## License ##

 *Import LDraw* is licensed under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or any later version.

+## Thanks ##
+Thanks to [BertVanRaemdonck](https://github.com/BertVanRaemdonck) for the 'concave walls' feature, and for the useful feedback and suggestions.

 ## External References ##
 <a href="https://www.blender.org/"><img align="left" src="./images/logos/blender-plain.png" alt="Blender logo" style="margin: 0px 10px 0px 0px;"/></a>